accordproject/concerto-docs/docs/reference/migration/ref-migrate-concerto-0.82-1.0.md

 ```

 :::note
-`AssetDeclaration` and other stereotypes now extend `IdentifiedDeclaration` rather than `ClassDeclaration`.
+`AssetDeclaration` and other stereotypes now extend `IdentifiedDeclaration` rather than `Class Declaration`.
 Methods relating to whether the type can be the target of a relationship have been removed as all types can now be used with relationships, and methods have been added to denote whether a type has an automatic (system) identifying field (primary key), no identifying field, or is using an explicitly defined identifying field.
 :::

 ```
-< class AssetDeclaration extends ClassDeclaration {
+< class AssetDeclaration extends Class Declaration {
 > class AssetDeclaration extends IdentifiedDeclaration {
 <    + boolean isRelationshipTarget()
 <    + string getSystemType()